Why do I get fat?

 Fat deposits (adipose tissue) are made of fat cells, which are like little storage units that hold a drop of fat and water.
 (That’s important for later understanding how we can eliminate excess fat.)
 Fat operates as your body’s reserve and emergency energy storage.
 The number of body fat cells is pretty much established early in life with only minor adjustments during adolescence.
 So when you “get fatter” your fat cells don’t multiply – they just grow bigger!
 Only after a fat cell has grown about three times its normal size can it divide.
 How much fat accumulates before division differs from person to person.
 When it comes to fat cells, you can shrink the size but not the number.
 This has been a handy adaptation, especially when our ancestors faced seasonal extremes in food availability.
 Humans store excess energy as fat more easily than we burn it.
 Fat is generally stored in two places in the body:

-- Subcutaneous fat – Fat beneath the skin – the fat reduced by our therapies.
+- – Fat beneath the skin – the fat reduced by our therapies.

-- Visceral fat – “Deep storage fat” around your body organs.
+- – “Deep storage fat” around your body organs.
 Only balanced nutrition and activity can remove this fat.

 How can I get rid of my fat?